google/neural-tangents/README.md

 2. Convergence at small learning rates.

-With a new model it is therefore adviseable to start with a very large model on a small dataset using a small learning rate.
+With a new model it is therefore advisable to start with a very large model on a small dataset using a small learning rate.